rafalcode/wtosc/README.md

 # Implementation

+## Naming
+I'm having trouble with assocfl.
+Clearly this is aossciated float, but doesn't it refer to x axiz which is radians?
+It would be preferable to have assocrfl instead then or find something other can assoc which seems very clumsy

 ## Three stages
 There are three broad stages.
 The first is building up the wavetable based on a certain "Model" frequency".
 The second is where we take an arbitrary frequency and generate a ring structure of amplitude values calculated from the wavtable.
 The third and final stage is cycling through the ring structure a number of times for each frequency if there is nore than one, and outputting these values into a wav file.